xHacka/random_apps/README.md

 ### Setup

-> Note: Project is meant to be served on domain instead of seperate routes, routes are untested and subdomains is just fun 🤔
+> **Note**: Project is meant to be served on domain instead of seperate routes, routes are untested and subdomains is just fun 🤔

 ```bash
 sudo su